taisiiacoder/technical-writing-portfolio/user-guides/Swagger-UI-overview.md

 -   **Prohibited** - the group does not have access to this right
 -   **By default** - the group does not affect access to this right

-If a user belongs to several groups at the same time, the access rights of his groups are summed up.
+If users belong to several groups at the same time, the access rights of their groups are summed up.
 In this case, if the user's groups have different access to the right or none of the groups affects the right, the access level is determined by **the "Priority of rights" setting** in the **Administration → System settings section → the "Permissions system" tab**.